solita/inkwell/README.md

      :key-code (quil.core/key-code)
      :key-name (quil.core/key-as-keyword)}

+    {:type :mouse-wheel
+     :direction <:up/:down>}

-As you can see, apart from `:tick`, the event types correspond to Quil's event type callbacks, and their values come from Quil's state lookup functions.
+As you can see, for the most part, the event types correspond to Quil's event type callbacks, and their values come directly from Quil's state lookup functions.

 ## License